Ecuador extradition referendum set for defeat, opposition wins mayoral races

 Though the practice would be new for Ecuador, it is common for Latin American countries like Colombia and Mexico to accede to extradition requests from the United States and other nations.

+The government questioned delays in counting votes for the referendum, citing Guayas province, Ecuador's largest, where just 0.5% of votes had been counted.

+"As well as being unexplainable, this generates uncertainty and confusion among citizens," the Secretary of Communication added in a statement.

-Another reform to give the attorney general more autonomy to choose prosecutors also looked unlikely to pass, with 58.4% of votes against and 41.6% in favor after 40% of the count had been tabulated.
+Another reform to give the attorney general more autonomy to choose prosecutors also looked unlikely to pass, with 58.33% of votes against after 58% of the count had been tabulated.

 Lasso, whose popularity is hovering around 20%, has clashed repeatedly with the opposition-controlled body, where some lawmakers tried to oust him during demonstrations that engulfed Ecuador last year.

-Voters in Quito, the capital, elected Pabel Munoz, a member of Correa's political movement, as mayor, while Correista candidate Aquiles Alvarez won in Guayaquil, ousting the Social Christian party after three decades of control of the mayoral position.
+Voters in Quito, the capital, elected Pabel Munoz, a member of Correa's political movement, as mayor, while Correista candidate Aquiles Alvarez won in Guayaquil, ousting the Social Christian party after three decades of control of the mayoralty, according to data from the electoral court with more than 90% of the tally sheets.

 "The strong performance of the Correismo in the regional elections together with what appears to be a government loss in the referendum, if confirmed, leaves a very challenging political scenario for the Lasso administration," J.P.
 Morgan said in a note.